Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/thrustModels.rst

 .. class:: FromBodyThrustEngineSettings

-   A Body object may be endowed with a :class:`VehicleSystems` property, which defines the suite of hardware that it carries.
-One of the systems that may be defined in the :class:`VehicleSystems` object is a list of :class:`EngineModel` objects (stored in a list).
-In an object of the :class:`EngineModel` derived class, settings similar to those in the previous two thrust magnitude settings may be stored.
-However, using the interface with an engine model allows a more integrated systems/trajectory simulation to be performed, with applications in e.g. MDO.
-It allows multiple engine models, each with their own properties, to be defined.
+   A :class:`Body` object may be endowed with a :class:`VehicleSystems` property, which defines the suite of hardware that it carries.
+One of the systems that may be defined in the :class:`VehicleSystems` object which is a list of :class:`EngineModel` objects (stored in a list).
 We provide thrust engine settings that use the thrust from one or all of the :class:`EngineModel` objects that a vehicle is endowed with, in this class.
 It requires the following settings:

-        - A boolean defining whether all engines (i.e. all entries in the :literal:`engineModels` member of the VehicleSystems object in the vehicle's Body object.
+      - A boolean defining whether all engines (i.e. all entries in the :literal:`engineModels` member of the :class:`VehicleSystems` object in the vehicle's :class:`Body` object.
       - The name of the engine that is to be used for the thrust (to be empty if all engines are used)

+.. class:: EngineModel

+   Class in which the model of the engine is saved.
+Settings similar to those in the previous two thrust magnitude settings may be stored.
+However, using the interface with an engine model allows a more integrated systems/trajectory simulation to be performed, with applications in e.g. MDO.
+It allows multiple engine models, each with their own properties, to be defined.

+   .. note:: Currently this class in under development, note that this is still a priliminary version.